 In addition, REST members can access a range of digital advice tools that can make recommendations on insurance levels, investment options and appropriate contributions.
 These tools are also provided by Link Advice.

 By fully outsourcing, a super fund does not need to retain an Australian Financial Services Licence (AFSL) that permits them to provide personal advice.

 Australian Retirement Trust (ART) is an example of a fund using a blended in-house and outsourced model to provide advice.
 Advisers employed by the fund provide one-off advice about super that is charged collectively, so members don’t need to pay a separate fee.

 If members need comprehensive advice about more than their super, they are referred to an accredited adviser on ART’s National Advice Panel or they can source their own financial planner.

 The cost of advice

 While personal financial advice is getting easier to access via your super fund, it’s still difficult to know what it will cost until you contact your fund or their nominated adviser and agree on the scope of advice you want.
-The reason given for this is that each person’s needs will be different, but it could pose a disincentive for many people.
+The reason given is that each person’s needs will be different, but it could be a disincentive for many people.

 Who pays for advice?

 ‘Free’ intra-fund personal advice is appealing but the downside is that it is subsidised by all members via the administration fees they pay.